 If you wish to continue using your car after 10 years, you’ll need to renew the car’s COE.
 The renewal amount is dependable on the Prevailing Quota Premium (PQP).
 Once you’ve renewed the COE (either 5 or 10 years), you’re no longer entitled to the PARF rebate upon the de-registration of the vehicle.
 Instead, you’ll only receive the COE rebate and hence the name ‘COE car’.

 What types of car loans are there?

-In Singapore, a car loan is a secured loan whereby the car itself is the collateral pledged to the bank.
-However, the risk of losing the car to the bank is very low as long as the borrower continues make good on the loan through regular payments.
+In Singapore, a car loan is often a secured loan whereby the car itself is the collateral pledged to the bank.
+However, the risk of losing the car to the bank is low as long as the borrower continues make good on the loan through regular payments.
 Being a secured loan, it is also easier to acquire and receive fast approval for car loans provided the borrower has a good credit score and meets the eligibility criteria.

 New car loan

 These loans are most commonly sought-after by borrowers looking to purchase a brand new car.
 Almost all banks and finance companies in Singapore offer car loans that allow borrowers to purchase a new vehicle from the showroom of a car manufacturer or an authorised dealer.
 Tenures may vary from one to seven years and can be acquired quite easily as long as the borrower meets the eligibility criteria and have a good credit score.